 14. Borax Powder

-Borax power has become my secret weapon to kill fleas around my house for years.
-It kills fleas effectively, inexpensive and relatively non-toxic compared with the exterminator.
+The borax powder has become my secret weapon to kill fleas around my house for years.
+It kills fleas effectively, inexpensively and relatively non-toxic compared with the exterminator.

 To use borax, you just need to sprinkle the borax on your floor or in the area of major fleas infestation.
 Leave the borax for 1 or 2 days.
 Then sweep or vacuum up thoroughly.
 In 2 days, the invisible borax crystal will kill all the fleas.
 Lastly, don’t forget to dispose of the vacuum bags outside to prevent larvae and eggs from coming back to your house.

 Remember that borax is dangerous for small children, pregnant women, and your dogs.
 Therefore, keep them away from the infection area.
 Even a small amount of borax ingested can cause harmful effects.

 15. Lemon Water